 If you’re a badass professional, and I assume you are since you read this blog, Php 10,900 for one person and Php 21,800 for two people will not be enough.
 Even if you consider yourself a simple person with inexpensive tastes and a fully paid-off home, that monthly pension will barely cover your basic needs, what with the increasing costs of healthcare and utilities, as well as the unstable inflation in the country.

 If you’re thinking of relying on your SSS benefits to fund your golden years, you’re going to have a tough time.
 Obviously, SSS is not committed to make your golden years golden.
 The monthly pension is barely enough to provide only the most basic of necessities.
 You won’t be able to travel the world like you thought you would.
 You won’t be able to afford to give your grand kids gifts so you’ll be their favorite grandparent.
 You’ll barely have enough to maintain yourself.

 If you retire with little to no savings and investments thinking that your SSS pension will be enough, be prepared to shocked.
 Like this retiree who worked for 35 years and and got the shock of his life when he was informed that his monthly pension was only Php 4,300.

 GSIS BENEFIT FOR GOVERNMENT EMPLOYEES

 If you’re a government employee, you may be better off in retirement than those who were in the private sector.
 Government employees have to contribute a higher percentage of their monthly salary towards retirement, with employees paying 9 percent and the government paying 12 percent, totaling to 21 percent.
 Because of this, government employees can have higher monthly pensions than their counterparts in the private sector.

-Unlike the Php 10,900 maximum pension that SSS retirees can receive, GSIS retirees do not have a maximum limit on their monthly pension.
+Unlike SSS retirees, GSIS retirees do not have a maximum limit on their monthly pension.
 So the higher your salary is when you retire, the higher your pension will be.